awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-redshift-cluster.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `SnapshotCopyManual`  <a name="cfn-redshift-cluster-snapshotcopymanual"></a>
-Not currently supported by AWS CloudFormation\.
+Indicates whether to apply the snapshot retention period to newly copied manual snapshots instead of automated snapshots\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `SnapshotCopyRetentionPeriod`  <a name="cfn-redshift-cluster-snapshotcopyretentionperiod"></a>
-Not currently supported by AWS CloudFormation\.
+The number of days to retain automated snapshots in the destination AWS Region after they are copied from the source AWS Region\.
+By default, this only changes the retention period of copied automated snapshots\.
+If you decrease the retention period for automated snapshots that are copied to a destination AWS Region, Amazon Redshift deletes any existing automated snapshots that were copied to the destination AWS Region and that fall outside of the new retention period\.
+Constraints: Must be at least 1 and no more than 35 for automated snapshots\.
+If you specify the `manual` option, only newly copied manual snapshots will have the new retention period\.
+If you specify the value of \-1 newly copied manual snapshots are retained indefinitely\.
+Constraints: The number of days must be either \-1 or an integer between 1 and 3,653 for manual snapshots\.
 *Required*: No
 *Type*: Integer
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `SnapshotIdentifier`  <a name="cfn-redshift-cluster-snapshotidentifier"></a>
 The name of the snapshot from which to create the new cluster\.
 This parameter isn't case sensitive\.
+You must specify this parameter or `snapshotArn`, but not both\.
 Example: `my-snapshot-id`
 *Required*: No
 *Type*: String